TreeFrogTinkerer/microgovee/README.md

 ## Manually Add, Edit, Remove, or Change Govee Devices

 > [!IMPORTANT]
-> Manually adding is ONLY recommended for UDP Lights as Bluetooth devices need a pairing sequence connect
+> Manually adding is ONLY recommended for UDP Lights as Bluetooth devices need a pairing sequence to connect

 Run